perarnau/ggen/README.markdown

 ./autogen.sh && ./configure && make && make install

+### Vagrant setup

+This repository contains a Vagrantfile you can use to deploy automatically a Virtualbox VM with ggen installed correctly.

 ## Documentation ##

 Man pages are generated automatically by make.
 The GGen website will eventually contain more